Main Content

 expand all

-Signal to filter, specified as a vector or matrix of real values.
-When given matrix input, the block treats each column as an independent channel.
+Specify the input signal to filter as a vector or a matrix.
+When you specify a matrix input, the block treats each column of the input signal as an independent channel.

-The sample rate, Fs, that you specify in the filter designer app must be identical to the sample rate of the input to the Digital Filter Design block.
-When the sampling frequencies do not match, the Digital Filter Design block returns a warning message and inherits the sample rate of the input block.
+The input sample rate that you specify in the Filter Designer app must be identical to the sample rate of the input to the Digital Filter Design block.
+When the input sample rate does not match the value you specify in the app, the Digital Filter Design block returns a warning message and inherits the sample rate of the input block.

 Data Types: single | double